markr90/TicTacToe_neural_network/README.md

  This bot plays moves from a uniform distribution of the available movesets.

- ### Neural network trained bot

- This bot is pre-trained uniformly against the hard, easy, and random bots.
- Bot can be retrained when running the game and bots to train against can be selected.
- It has two optimal deterministic moves to improve training: Winning when it can make 3 in a row, and blocking when opponent can make 3 in a row.

- ## Issues with the SGD (stochastic gradient descent) model

- It takes a lot of iterations to see any effect.
-At 10'000 iterations the model still has not improved much.
-I am unsure as to why this is the case.
- Even with two optimal moves preprogrammed it does not manage to improve over time.
-One would expect the drawPercentage to go to 0 if given  enough training, but this is not the case.

- ## Tabular Q Learning model: Second attempt at learning the Tic Tac Toe bot
+ ## Tabular Q Learning model bot

  In the tabular Q model the bot keeps track of all its moves and adjusts values to all possible board combinations (moves) depending on the outcome of the match.

  The Q values are updated through Q(S, a) = (1 - k) Q(S, a) + k g  max_a' ( Q(S', a') ), with k the learning rate, g the discount factor.
 Based on [Carsten's blog](https://medium.com/@carsten.friedrich/part-3-tabular-q-learning-a-tic-tac-toe-player-that-gets-better-and-better-fa4da4b0892a)

  This model manages to figure out how to win / draw against any of the hard, easy, or random bots in about 20'000 iterations.
-The models algorithm is also many times faster due to its simplicity.

- ## The code has room for improvement

- The code is somewhat messy, looking back at the code I should have defined classes for the players and built it up from there.
-Currently only the TQ bot is a class.
-If anybody feels like improving the code, be my guest...
-It was just an exercise for me to see if I could get a tic tac toe bot to learn!